Do you accept pets?

 No worries!
-We’ll pack it up so you can heat it up later if you like.
+We’ll pack it up, place it in your cabin so you can heat it up later if you like.

 Do you have a dinner only option?

 Yes.
 Having fun can be tiring and at the end of the day many people prefer to not have to start a dinner.
-This year we’ve added a dinner only option that will allow more flexibility to your experience and all we ask is that you book this option in advance as we carefully order fresh food based on expected guests.
+This year we’ve added a dinner only option that will allow more flexibility to your experience and all we ask is that you book this option in advance (24 hours is appreciated) as we carefully order fresh food based on expected guests.

 I’m on a special diet can I still be on the Meal plan?

-Yes.
-Peter is quite knowledgeable about most dietary restrictions and he can adjust your meals accordingly.
+Yes. our staff are quite knowledgeable about most dietary restrictions.
+We can adjust your meals accordingly.
 Additionally, you may bring in any special items to assist with your meals.

 Is smoking allowed in the Lodge or cabins?